-Berberis Hedging Plants
+Berberis Hedging Guidei

-The Berberis genus consists of a vast number of tall and small plants.
+Native to the UK, the Berberis genus consists of a vast number of tall and small plants.
 With 450-500 species within this large family, numerous cultivars and hybrids are chosen for their characteristics.
-Grown for their wonderful visual features such as ornamental leaves, beautiful flowers, glossy berries and seasonal interest, Berberis hedging plants are a great addition to any garden design.
+Grown for their incredible visual features such as ornamental leaves, beautiful flowers, glossy berries and seasonal interest, Barberry hedging plants are a great addition to any garden design.
 Renowned for their aesthetic appearance, these multi-purpose shrubs also have an abundance of uses as their practicality parallels their beauty.
 The prickly nature of Berberis plants make the ideal intruder barrier as any unwanted visitors will shy away from the long, sharp spikes, hidden amongst the eye-catching foliage and sturdy branches.

 Difficult growing conditions are a gardener's foe as they can restrict your choice of plants and can often cause a garden to be neglected.
-Berberis hedge plants are a gardener's friend as they will thrive in the most challenging conditions so you can develop your Berberis hedge with no limitations or worries.
+Barberry plants are a gardener's friend as they will thrive in the most challenging conditions so you can develop your Berberis hedge with no limitations or worries.
 Poor soils, full shade and exposed coastal environments are no threat to these sturdy shrubs, so don't let hindering planting sites deter your gardening goals.

 We have the best selection of Berberis hedging plants, each having a distinctive set of attributes, perfect for achieving your every gardening need.
 Some, but not all of our Berberis plants are available as Bare Roots and Cell Grown plants, however all are available as Pot Grown so you can attain your favourite Berberis plants year round.

-Elaborate forms of purple foliage are displayed by the variegated leaf colour of both Berberis thunbergii ‘Rose Glow’ and Berberis thunbergii ‘Admiration’.
-Both recognised by the RHS receiving the Award of Garden Merit, these two Berberis shrubs are the perfect way to bring an intricate coloured feature to your green space.
-Adore the beautiful marbled effect of dark and light pink leaves exhibited Berberis thunbergii ‘Rose Glow’ or the coral coloured leaves edged in a warm yellow glow, flaunted by Berberis thunbergii ‘Admiration’.
-The complex colours of these hedging plants continue as their leaves turn a fiery red in autumn before falling in winter.
-Berberis thunbergii ‘Admiration’ produces pale pink flowers in spring followed by shiny crimson berries in autumn, whilst Berberis thunbergii ‘Rose Glow’ develops contrasting yellow flowers trailed by glossy red fruits.
+Elaborate forms of purple foliage are displayed by the variegated leaf colour of Berberis thunbergii Rose Glow.
+Recognised by the RHS receiving the Award of Garden Merit, this Berberis shrub is the perfect way to bring an intricate coloured feature to your green space.
+Adore the beautiful marbled effect of dark and light pink leaves exhibited by Berberis thunbergii Rose Glow and the complex changing colours of this hedging plant which continue as its leaves turn a fiery red in Autumn before falling in winter.
+Beautiful flowers are also produced by Berberis thunbergii Rose Glow which develops contrasting yellow flowers trailed by glossy red fruits.

-Evergreen Berberis hedging
+Evergreen Berberis Hedging

 Yet another recipient of the RHS Award of Garden Merit, Berberis darwinii is one of our most popular evergreen options for its alternating colour.
 Although it is evergreen, this common shrub adopts rusty red autumn colours and remains throughout winter.
 This exceptional characteristic, also experienced by Berberis juliane, allows you to gain seasonal colour without losing foliage over winter.

-Low & Slow Growing:
+Low & Slow Growing Berberis Hedge Plants

 Taller-growing species are valued for crime prevention; being very dense, viciously spiny shrubs, they make very effective barriers, impenetrable to burglars.
 Their sizable stature of up to 3m in height and an average growth rate of 30-60cm per year, tall growing Berberis plants bring efficient impact to a garden as it creates the perfect privacy screen, capable of reducing the amount of wind and noise from passing through it.
 Choose form Berberis darwinii, Berberis julianae, Berberis x stenophylla and Berberis x ottawensis to achieve a large Berberis hedge.

-Plant Berberis plants in a single row or a double staggered row depending on the lateral dimension you wish your final hedge to be.
-Their bushy appearance means they can be left to grow for a natural looking feature, or they can be trimmed and shaped to generate a more formal aesthetic.
-Although our selection of Berberis plants form an incredible single species hedge, when combined they fashion a wondrous hedgerow, filled with an assortment of colours, shapes and textures with interest for every season.
+Plant Barberry plants in a single row or a double staggered row depending on the lateral dimension you wish your final hedge to be.
+Barberry bushy appearance means they can be left to grow for a natural-looking feature, or they can be trimmed and shaped to generate a more formal aesthetic.
+Although our selection of Berberis plants forms an incredible single species hedge, when combined they become a wondrous hedgerow, filled with an assortment of colours, shapes and textures with interest for every season.

-Prickly alternatives to Barberry hedging :
+Prickly Alternatives to Barberry Hedging